Shoilee/stamboeken_htr/README.md

 ---
 ## 1. Table Reconstruction (TSR + HTR)
+### Approach-1 (Transkribus)
+- Convert image to PageXML using the interface
+- TODO: check if there is an API to do the job
 ### Approach-2 (Machine Learning Pipeline)

 Convert image (e.g. jpg)→ structured table (e.g., HTML or 2D array)